Lexical Markup Framework: History

 In the past, lexicon standardization has been studied and developed by a series of projects like GENELEX, EDR, EAGLES, MULTEXT, PAROLE, SIMPLE and ISLE.
-Then, the ISO/TC37 National delegations decided to address standards dedicated to NLP and lexicon representation.
+Then, the ISO/TC 37 National delegations decided to address standards dedicated to NLP and lexicon representation.
 The work on LMF started in Summer 2003 by a new work item proposal issued by the US delegation.
 In Fall 2003, the French delegation issued a technical proposition for a data model dedicated to NLP lexicons.
-In early 2004, the ISO/TC37 committee decided to form a common ISO project with Nicoletta Calzolari (CNR-ILC Italy) as convenor and Gil Francopoulo (Tagmatica France) and Monte George (ANSI USA) as editors.
+In early 2004, the ISO/TC 37 committee decided to form a common ISO project with Nicoletta Calzolari (CNR-ILC Italy) as convenor and Gil Francopoulo (Tagmatica France) and Monte George (ANSI, United States) as editors.

 The first step in developing LMF was to design an overall framework based on the general features of existing lexicons and to develop a consistent terminology to describe the components of those lexicons.
 The next step was the actual design of a comprehensive model that best represented all of the lexicons in detail.
 A large panel of 60 experts contributed a wide range of requirements for LMF that covered many types of NLP lexicons.
 The editors of LMF worked closely with the panel of experts to identify the best solutions and reach a consensus on the design of LMF.
 Special attention was paid to the morphology in order to provide powerful mechanisms for handling problems in several languages that were known as difficult to handle.
 13 versions have been written, dispatched (to the National nominated experts), commented and discussed during various ISO technical meetings.
 After five years of work, including numerous face-to-face meetings and e-mail exchanges, the editors arrived at a coherent UML model.
 In conclusion, LMF should be considered a synthesis of the state of the art in NLP lexicon field.